Coffee Table Project Instruction Article Overview:

 Step 13) Sanding the Assembled Coffee Table Top

 My son recently bought me a 6 inch Bosch orbital sander which I love.
 Use your orbital sander for top, then sand all the edges by hand, paying particular attention to the profile at the corners.
 Try to avoid cross grain scratching at the corners, or these marks will be accentuated with the application of stain.

 Step 14) How To Prepare and Stain the Components used to Build the Coffee Table Assembly

 My preference is to completely dismantle the dry fitted table and then prepare, stain and finish the various components separately.
 All pieces are sanded progressively 150 – 220 – 400 grit.
-The only wood I have found which does not need to be pre-treated (before stain application) is oak.

 Prepare a mix of shellac and methyl hydrate in the proportion 1:4respectively.
 Centre leg in lathe, coat liberally with mix and rub in.
 Finish off with lathe running at slow speed.
 Leave overnight.